Production of phonograph records: Packaging and distribution

-Records are made at large manufacturing plants, either owned by the major labels, or run by independent operators to whom smaller operations and independent labels could go for smaller runs.
-A band starting out might get a few hundred disks stamped, whereas big selling artists need the presses running full-time to manufacture the hundreds of thousands of copies needed for the launch of a big album.
-For most bands today, using any of the large manufacturing plants, it is not cost-effective to produce less than one thousand records.
-To do raises the cost of production, almost prohibitively.
-The reason for this is that the start up costs for making a record, as discussed prior in this article, are high when compared to the start up costs for making, say, a compact disc.

 Sometimes bands might make a picture jacket for their record.
 Again, usually it is cost prohibitive to make less than one thousand jackets.
 The average cost for manufacturing a 7" record with a picture jacket is approximately $2.50, at a run of one thousand records and jackets - if one uses any of the large manufacturing plants.

 Records are generally sold through specialist shops, although some big chain stores also have record departments.
 Many records are sold from stock, but it is normal to place special orders for less common records.
 Stock is expensive, so only large city center stores can afford to have several copies of a record.

 While records are generally pressed on plain black vinyl, the album itself is given a much more ornamental appearance.
 This can include a solid color (other than black), splatter art, a marble look, or transparency (either tinged with a color or clear).
 Some examples of this can be seen to the right.
 One of the most well known examples of this technique is the white vinyl repressing of The Beatles' White Album.